Synthetic phonics: Scotland

-Education Scotland found that explicit, systematic phonics programs, usually embedded in a rich literacy environment, give an additional four months progress over other programs such as whole language, and are particularly beneficial for young learners (aged 4–7).
-There is evidence, though less secure, that synthetic phonics programs may be more beneficial than analytic phonics programs; however it is more important to systematically teach to the children's needs.
+Education Scotland found that explicit, systematic phonics programmes, usually embedded in a rich literacy environment, give an additional four months progress over other programmes such as whole language, and are particularly beneficial for young learners (aged 4–7).
+There is evidence, though less secure, that synthetic phonics programmes may be more beneficial than analytic phonics programmes; however it is more important to systematically teach to the children's needs.

 Synthetic phonics in Scotland has its roots in the Clackmannanshire Report, a seven-year study that was published in 2005.
 It compared analytic Phonics with synthetic Phonics and advantaged students with disadvantaged children.
 The report concluded that "the synthetic phonics programme led to children from lower socio-economic backgrounds performing at the same level as children from advantaged backgrounds for most of their time in primary school.
 It also led to boys performing better than or as well as girls."

 Critics of the report claim that the results were exaggerated and due to more than just synthetic phonics.

 A five-year follow-up of the study concluded that the beneficial effects were long-lasting, in fact the reading gains increased.